-Chelona State School provides quality education in a small school setting for students from Prep to Year 7.
+Chelona State School provides quality education in a small school setting for students in Prep to Year 6.
 With small class sizes, experienced and dedicated teachers and up-to-date technology, a first class education is ensured.
 Our vision is that all students leaving our school are compassionate, confident, resilient and happy children who are engaged leaders of their own learning.
-We provide opportunities to participate in music and physical education lessons conducted by specialist teachers as well as programs such as Active After Schools, art and drama clubs, a camping program, as well as participation in community events such as the Eisteddfod and ANZAC Day commemorations.
-Children are also able to participate at school cluster sporting events.
+We provide for the whole child with opportunities to participate in music and physical education lessons conducted by specialist teachers as well as programs such as chess, garden club, drumming and recorder bands.
+In addition to this our students participate in community events such as the Eisteddfod and ANZAC Day commemorations.
+Students are also involved at cluster events such as sports' days, science fair days and leadership activities .
 Our curriculum offers students comprehensive teaching and learning across eight Key Learning Areas with a focus on literacy, numeracy and science.
-Chelona State School is a Stephanie Alexander School therefore students are involved in a Garden Club Project where they grow vegetables and herbs in preparation for their termly cooking days.
-In the last few years the school have also become heavily involved in the Gardiner Chess Competition where they compete with other schools across the region.
 Parent participation is a strong feature of the school with parents invited to participate in their child's education through a variety of activities.